tytydraco/yessleep/out/I_took_my_family_to_a_water_park_It_ruined_our_lives.md

 “My son, I can’t find my son.
 Is there some announcement you can make, something?”

 The teen closed his eyes.
 “Yea, give me one sec.
-I kind of new, so, I think –”
+I’m kind of new, so, I think –”

 “I don’t have a second.
 If you can’t help, then get me a god-damned manager!”
 I snarled.